 In 1544 Thomas married Anne Ferneley, the wealthy widow of a mercer, gaining an additional business as well as estates in Suffolk and Norfolk.
 The couple purchased a house in Cheapside and also had property in Antwerp.
 As he acquired or inherited further country estates his activities and income adjusted towards his properties and royal duties and away from mercantile commerce.

 Royal borrowing did not go smoothly during Gresham’s removal and he was soon reappointed, resuming office in November 1553, although his relationship with Queen Mary’s council was not cordial.
 He quickly repaired damage done during his absence and when interest rates in Antwerp subsequently soared he instead borrowed at lower cost from Spanish lenders.
-During the following two years he again borrowed favourably in Antwerp but when rates rose in 1556 he was again removed from his post for a year and a half, during which time the lending of Queen Mary’s government reached much higher levels.
+During the following two years he again borrowed favourably in Antwerp but when rates rose again in 1556 he was removed from his post for a year and a half, during which time the lending of Queen Mary’s government reached much higher levels.

 When Gresham was reinstated as royal agent following Mary’s death the Antwerp exchange was no longer under the influence of the Habsburgs and dealt primarily in commercial investment.
 In a much more stable environment he was able to borrow more favourably for Queen Elizabeth and greatly reduce the Crown’s loans.
-Now with the full support the monarch and her chief minister, William Cecil, he became involved in several government services and initiatives.
+Now with the full support of the monarch and her chief minister, William Cecil, he became involved in several government services and initiatives.
 Gresham was knighted in 1559 for his services to the Crown and continued as the royal agent for the first nine years of Elizabeth’s reign.